 What do you miss most about travel right now?

-Where are your strongest memories from your first overseas trip?
+What are your strongest memories from the first overseas trip you ever took?

 What was a standard family holiday like when growing up?

 I had a very fortunate childhood; my parents ran a helicopter business so we often snuck away to remote parts of the Nelson region and stayed in huts.